Review digest

 Related guides

-- DIY vs Salon: Every Beauty Treatment Ranked by How Much You Save (2026)Every beauty treatment we cost out, ranked by how much switching from the salon to an at-home version saves you in a year - with typical 2026 figures and a calculator for each so you can run your own.
+- DIY vs Salon: Every Beauty Treatment Ranked by How Much You Save (2026)Every beauty treatment we cost out, ranked by how much switching from the salon to an at-home version saves you in a year, with typical 2026 figures and a calculator for each so you can run your own.

-- 7 Beauty “Savings” That Quietly Cost You MoreDoing beauty at home usually saves money - but a handful of moves marketed as thrifty backfire, because the cheap thing does not work or damages what you were maintaining.
+- 7 Beauty “Savings” That Quietly Cost You MoreDoing beauty at home usually saves money, but a handful of moves marketed as thrifty backfire, because the cheap thing does not work or damages what you were maintaining.
 The seven that trip people up most.

 - The Beauty Cost Cheat-Sheet: Break-Even in One Line EachThe fast version of every calculator on the site: one line each for the most common at-home switches, showing roughly how quickly the money comes back.
-Tap any row to run the real math.
+Tap any row to run the full math.

 Related reading